mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 THERE IS DUPLICATION WITH OTHER CHAPTERS HERE - ANY WITH GDP?
 MOVE SOME OF IT - FOCUS HERE ON THE IMPACT NOT DESIGN - OBSERVABLE RESULTS

+The limits that the code environment imposed and the development of a new technique of patching as a process, and the use of code frameworks.

+Patching rather than coding from scratch is authentic process which could get extended in other directions.

 In response to on-going frustrations of time blockages, where were commonly reflected back by participants, even after step-by-step tutorials were introduced, I added an additional layer of a more systematic structure to the existing resources.
 Visual aids guided where to cut and paste code patches within their code structure with a greater level of specificity see figure as an example.
 This addressed a common lack of detailed understanding of the underlying code structure used in the code and the importance to place code extracts in the correct function to maintain the integrity of the syntax.